Beckley Intermodal Gateway Parking

 Yes, Glade Creek Swimming Holes, West Virginia is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, hiking.
 Always respect posted closures and seasonal restrictions.

-Glade Creek Swimming Holes, West Virginia is a waterfalls/pools on Glade Creek located in WV, near CHARLESTON.
+Glade Creek Swimming Holes, West Virginia is a waterfalls/pools on Glade Creek located in West Virginia, near Charleston.
 Plan a trip to the unofficial Glade Creek swimming holes near Beckley, WV.
 Find directions, safety tips, and details on hiking and swimming in natural pools.

-The best time to visit Glade Creek Swimming Holes, West Virginia is Spring for lush greenery and cool waters; Summer for warm swimming conditions; Autumn for stunning foliage and crisp air..
-Water levels, clarity, and temperature vary with recent weather — always check conditions before going, especially after rain or snowmelt.
+The best time to visit Glade Creek Swimming Holes, West Virginia is Spring for lush greenery and cool waters; Summer for warm swimming conditions; Autumn for striking foliage and crisp air.
+Water levels, clarity, and temperature vary with recent weather - always check conditions before going, especially after rain or snowmelt.

 Camping at lower end of trail, where Glade Creek meets New River.